Chapter 17

 "[5] Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ.
 [6] Obey them not only to win their favor when their eye is on you, but like slaves of Christ, doing the will of God from your heart.
 [7] Serve wholeheartedly, as if you were serving the Lord, not men, [8] because you know that the Lord will reward everyone for whatever good he does, whether he is slave or free.
 [9] And masters, treat your slaves in the same way.
 Do not threaten them, since you know that he who is both their Master and yours is in heaven, and there is no favoritism with him."

 This principle of working for our temporal needs is so important in God's mind that in the Apostle Paul's second letter to the Thessalonians the Holy Spirit tells them and now us that those who do not work are not to eat.
 In other words we are not to be seeking for or providing to others free handouts.
-To see this let us read from,
+To see this let us read from the New King James Version (NKJV) of the Bible the following passage,

 2 Thessalonians 3:6-15